jamiebergen/plugin-notes-plus/README.txt

 == Upgrade Notice ==

 = 1.2.1 =
-This version fixes a rare JavaScript error on the WordPress Updates page.
+This version fixes a rare JavaScript error on the WordPress Updates page and adds a Hungarian translation.

 = 1.2.0 =
 This version adds a feature to display plugin notes on the WordPress Updates page.